-- Electric utility bill, including history, received within three (3) months before the date of the application and issued in the Applicant/Business' name; or an Electrical Load Study report certified by an Expert Electrician or Licensed Electrical Engineer; - The National Renewable Energy Laboratory's (NREL) PVWatts Calculation for the Participating Property showing the PVS's maximum capacity to meet the business's annual energy consumption. - Schematic drawing showing the location of the equipment to be installed on the Participating Property;
+- Electric utility bill, including history, for the participating property received within three (3) months prior to the application date; or an Electrical Load Study report certified by an Expert Electrician or Licensed Electrical Engineer; - The National Renewable Energy Laboratory's (NREL) PVWatts Calculation for the Participating Property showing the PV System's maximum capacity to meet the business's annual energy consumption. - Schematic drawing showing the location of the equipment to be installed on the Participating Property; - Project site photographs, including photographs of existing structures.
+If the Participating Property has an existing system, photographs must clearly show the PVS and/or BSS components location and quantity.